ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

     - **Real World Applications**: Research tools, news aggregators, content curation platforms
 4. **Question Answering and Chatbots:**
     - LLMs can be employed for question answering tasks, where they comprehend the context of a question and generate relevant and accurate responses.
 They enable these systems to engage in more natural and context-aware conversations, understanding user queries and providing relevant responses.
-    - **Real World Applications***:* Customer support systems, chatbots, virtual assistants, educational platforms
+    - **Real World Applications***:* Customer support systems in both private and public sectors, chatbots, virtual assistants, educational platforms.
 5. **Content Moderation:**
     - LLMs can be utilized for content moderation by analyzing text and identifying potentially inappropriate or harmful content.
 This helps in maintaining a safe and respectful online environment by automatically flagging or filtering out content that violates guidelines, ensuring user safety.
     - **Real World Applications**: Social media platforms, online forums, community management tools.